 ALTERNATIVES INCLUDING FINANCIAL IMPLICATIONS:

 Provide Staff with alternative recommendations.
-While it is understood that more work is desired for airport construction projects, current staffing will continue to not permit additional work done.
-Such deferral would require the Board of Supervisors to direct staff to defer critical planning issues, road pavement and/or storm damage recovery projects in the interest of advancing airport projects.
+While it is understood that more work is desired for airport construction projects, the current staffing (deficit) will continue to not permit additional work done within the Department.
+Such deferral would require the Board of Supervisors to direct staff to defer road pavement and/or storm damage recovery projects and critical planning issues in the interest of advancing airport projects.

 RECOMMENDATION: While staffing is and will continue to be problematic, the Department has a new Transportation Planner that will assist with planning studies and airport fund programing to allow for some improvements in delivery.